 \subsubsection{Datasets}

-We compare all approaches on four standard 3D human pose forecasting datasets.
+We evaluate the performance of all approaches on four widely-used 3D pose prediction datasets:

-\textbf{Human3.6M}~\cite{h36m} is the largest benchmark dataset for human motion analysis, with 3.6 million body poses.
-It comprises 15 complex action categories, each one performed by seven actors individually.
-The validation set is subject-11, the test set is subject-5, and all the remaining five subjects are training samples.
-The original 3D pose skeletons in the dataset consist of 32 joints.
-Previous works reported their performances in different settings.
-To have a thorough and correct comparison, we define the following settings: \begin{itemize} \item \textbf{Setting-A}: 25 observation frames, 100 prediction frames at 50 fps (frame per second), with the subset of 17 joints to represent the human pose; \item \textbf{Setting-B}: 50 observation frames, 25 prediction frames down-sampled to 25 fps, with the subset of 22 joints to represent the human pose; \item \textbf{Setting-C}: 25 observation frames, 25 prediction frames down-sampled to 25 fps, with the subset of 17 joints. \end{itemize} We train our models on all action classes at the same time.
+\textbf{Human3.6M}~\cite{h36m} is the largest benchmark dataset for human motion analysis, comprising 3.6 million body poses.
+It consists of 15 complex action categories, each performed by seven actors individually.
+The training set comprises five subjects, and the validation and test sets comprise two different subjects.
+We train our models on all action classes concurrently.
+The original 3D pose skeletons in the dataset consist of 32 joints, but different subsets of joints have been used in previous works to represent human poses.
+To ensure a fair and comprehensive comparison, we consider three different settings for the dataset as follows: \begin{itemize} \item \textbf{Setting-A}: 25 observation frames, 100 prediction frames at 50 frames per second (fps), with the subset of 17 joints to represent the human pose; \item \textbf{Setting-B}: 50 observation frames, 25 prediction frames down-sampled to 25 fps, with the subset of 22 joints to represent the human pose; \item \textbf{Setting-C}: 25 observation frames, 25 prediction frames down-sampled to 25 fps, with the subset of 17 joints to represent the human pose. \end{itemize}

-\textbf{AMASS} (The Archive of Motion Capture as Surface Shapes) ~\cite{amass2019} is a recently published human motion dataset that unifies 18 motion capture datasets totaling 13,944 motion sequences from 460 subjects performing a large variety of actions.
-We use 50 observation frames down-sampled to 25fps with 18 joints, similar to previous works.
+\textbf{AMASS} (Archive of Motion capture As Surface Shapes)~\cite{amass2019} is a recently published human motion dataset that combines 18 motion capture datasets, totaling 13,944 motion sequences from 460 subjects performing various actions.
+We use 50 observation frames down-sampled to 25 fps with 18 joints, as in previous studies.

 \textbf{3DPW} (3D Poses in the Wild)~\cite{3dpw} is the first dataset with accurate 3D poses in the wild.
-It contains 60 video sequences taken from a moving phone camera.
-Each pose is described as an 18-joint skeleton with 3D coordinates similar to AMASS dataset.
+It contains 60 video sequences and each pose is described with an 18-joint skeleton, similar to the AMASS dataset.
 We use the official instructions to obtain training, validation, and test sets.

-\textbf{HumanEva-I}~\cite{sigal2010humaneva} includes $3$ subjects that perform different actions captured at 60fps.
+\textbf{HumanEva-I}~\cite{sigal2010humaneva} includes three subjects captured at 60 fps.
 Each person has 15 body joints.
 We remove the global translation and use the official train/test split of the dataset.
-In this dataset, the prediction horizon is 60 frames (1s) given 15 observed frames (0.25s) similar to~\cite{mao2021generating}.
+The prediction horizon is 60 frames (1 second) given 15 observed frames (0.25 seconds), similar to~\cite{mao2021generating}.